 Developing Australian dance

-The Australian Ballet School was established in 1964 and a range of contemporary dance companies flourished over the next three decades, including Expressions, Bangarra Dance Theatre and The Aboriginal Islander Dance Theatre.
+The Australian Ballet School was established in 1964 and a range of contemporary dance companies flourished over the next three decades, including Expressions Dance Company, Bangarra Dance Theatre and the Aboriginal Islander Dance Theatre.

 Key players in Australian dance